ISSS must be notified in one of the following ways whenever an H-1B employee's job ends before the end date on their I-797 Approval Notice :

 - Complete this Departure Form and send it to [email protected]

-As stated in the Employer Responsibilities, if the department dismisses the employee before the end date of the approved H-1B petition, the employing department may be responsible for the reasonable costs of return transportation to the employee's last place of foreign residence.
+As stated in the Employer Responsibilities, if the department terminates, non-renews or otherwise ends the employee's job before the end date of the approved H-1B petition, the employing department may be responsible for the reasonable costs of return transportation to the employee's last place of foreign residence.
+(This is not required if the employee resigns voluntarily.)
 ISSS will determine this.

 Grace Periods